 If you just want to grow your brassicas in peace, follow along and hopefully we can get through this together!

-The cabbage white butterfly is scientifically known as Pieris rapae.
+Commonly called the cabbage moth, the cabbage white butterfly is scientifically known as Pieris rapae.
 It’s a member of the white and yellow butterfly family, Pieridae.
 Small to medium in size, this butterfly is more of a garden pest, creating larvae that can easily devour entire leaves of brassica plants in a matter of hours.

 Surprisingly, (or unsurprisingly, I suppose, for more experienced gardeners) this butterfly is considered one of the most invasive agricultural pests the world over.